 - quercetin which has been shown to be anti-inflammatory, antiviral and have antidepressant effects

 My kids will eat this for breakfast lunch and dinner if I let them!
 Apples are full of vitamin C and are natural teeth cleaners.
 And obviously you are picking up on our addiction to peanut butter by now.
+This is one of the best vegan snacks for kids!

 Feel free to replace with any type of nut butter or seed butter if your child has an allergy.